data0297/nlp/teams.md

 # to create your own branch, first send your GitHub username to the professor or team lead for authentication
 git checkout -b branch_name

+# to look at which files are being tracked now and check the status of your repo in your terminal
+git status

 # to add your file for staging after it's been edited
 git add hw2-1.ipynb

+# after you added your file, check `git status` again to see which files are staged for committing now.
 # to commit locally
 git commit -m 'first submission'

-# to push to remote
+# to push to remote (wait until 10 mins before the dealine)
 git push

 # to pull/merge the latest updates from the remote